upcliujie/mesa/docs/meson.rst

    meson --prefix="${PWD}/build/install" build/

 will put the final libraries and drivers into the build/install/ directory.
-Then you can set LD_LIBRARY_PATH and LIBGL_DRIVERS_PATH to that location to run/test the driver.
+Then you can set :envvar:`LD_LIBRARY_PATH` and :envvar:`LIBGL_DRIVERS_PATH` to that location to run/test the driver.

-Meson also honors ``DESTDIR`` for installs.
+Meson also honors :envvar:`DESTDIR` for installs.

 Compiler Options
 ^^^^^^^^^^^^^^^^

-Meson supports the common CFLAGS, CXXFLAGS, etc. environment variables but their use is discouraged because of the many caveats in using them.
+Meson supports the common :envvar:`CFLAGS`, :envvar:`CXXFLAGS`, etc. environment variables but their use is discouraged because of the many caveats in using them.

 Instead, it is recommended to use ``-D${lang}_args`` and ``-D${lang}_link_args``.
 Among the benefits of these options is that